mtgrunt/mtgrunt/README.md

 ### Here is what I'm learning:
 - 🔓 2022 Goals: Contribute further to Open Source projects.
-- 📝 I'm writing code for Django 4.0 to test apps and websites.
 - 🚑 I'm coding various websites to scrap into a Python script for Covid-19.

 ### Points: